kelvinsjk/mathlified/sites/svelte-math/src/routes/index.svelte.md

 <Nav />

-### Our recommendatations
+### Our recommendations

-If you are working with only static math, we recommend the KaTeX auto-render extension.
-MDsveX with plugins is useful if you are already working with MDsveX.
+Content-heavy sites will do best using MDsveX with plugins: markdown is a great for content, and we get to preserve the `$,$$` LaTeX syntax.

 If dynamic and reactive math is required, we personally prefer the function-based approach as opposed to using a component.